red-robots/whnarch/README.md

 #### WARNING!!!
-Upgrading to Node version 17 is NOT recommended.
+Upgrading to Node v17 is NOT recommended.
 Otherwise, some packages may not work.

 ### Recommended Versions
 * node: v16.13.1